roninds14/vacation-plan-app/README.md

  - Request Parameters:
    - title (String): The name or title of the holiday plan.
 This field is required.
      - Example: "Summer Vacation 2024"
    - description (String): A detailed description of the holiday plan.
-This field is optional.
+This field is required.
      - Example: "A week-long beach vacation with friends and family."
    - date (String): The date of the holiday in YYYY-MM-DD format.
 This field is required.
      - Example: "2024-08-20"
    - location (String): The location where the holiday will take place.
 This field is required.
      - Example: "Hawaii, USA"
-   - participants|***optional*** (Array of Objects): A list of participants attending the holiday.
+   - participants (Array of Objects): A list of participants attending the holiday.
 Each participant object must include a "name" field.
-This field is required.
+This field is optional.
      - Example:
 ```
 [